curl / Development / test-fileformat.pl

 <precheck>

 A command line that if set gets run by the test script before the test.
-If an output is displayed by the command or if the return code is non-zero, the test will be skipped and the (single-line) output will be displayed as reason for not running the test.
+If an output is displayed by the command or if the return code is non-zero, the test is skipped and the (single-line) output is displayed as reason for not running the test.

 <tool>